Message from the CEO

 The standards in this Charter are consistent with the Australian Public Service Values and Code of Conduct and form the basis of evaluating and reporting on our service.
-Our performance against these standards and your feedback is reported in the Department of Industry and Science Annual Report.
+Our performance against these standards and your feedback is reported in the Department of Industry, Innovation and Science Annual Report.

 We look forward to your support and encouragement to continuously improve our service.

 Who we are

 We are Australia's national geoscience research and geospatial information agency.
 Located within the Industry, Innovation and Science portfolio, Geoscience Australia is directly accountable for its performance to the Minister for Industry and Science, the Australian Government and, through them, to the Australian community.

 What we do